 These two interdisciplinary certificates are offered jointly by the Department of Theatre and the School of Music.
 They will provide an opportunity for students in both units to gain knowledge in an area of study that includes acting, dance, voice and musical theatre techniques.
 Successful completers of this certificate will be able to synthesize acting, singing and dancing in a musical theatre performance.
 Approved by University Senate Spring 2013.

 Faculty Co-Directors for the Musical Theatre Certificate for Voice Majors: Nancy Jones, Department of Theatre, and Noemi Lugo, Department of Voice in the School of Music

 Successful completion of this certificate program will demonstrate that the graduate is prepared to function successfully in a clinical leadership and management role in a health care institution.
 The program is useful for any currently enrolled UK student interested in obtaining clinical management skills; and, in addition, the program is useful for practicing clinical professionals (non-degree-seeking) such as nurses, physicians, dentists, physician assistants, physical therapists, respiratory therapists and other interested in enhancing their management skills.
 Approved by University Senate Fall 2013.

-Faculty Director: Dr. Geza Bruckner, Division of Clinical Leadership and Management within the Department of Clinical Sciences
+Faculty Director: Dr. Sarah Kercsmar, Director of Undergraduate Studies for Clinical Leadership and Management

 Nutrition for Human Performance